Vishal-Bysani/Image_Super_Resolution_Using_DNNs_SoC/README.md

 # Image_Super_Resolution_Using_DNNs_SoC

 ## Abstract
-In this project we employ an Efficient Sub-Pixel Convolutional Neural Network (ESPCN) for real-time singl image and video super-resolution.
+In this project we employ an Efficient Sub-Pixel Convolutional Neural Network (ESPCN) for real-time single image and video super-resolution.
 The recovery of a high resolution (HR) image or video from its low resolution (LR) counter part is topic of great interest in digital image processing.
 This task is referred to as super-resolution and finds great applications in medical imaging, satellite imaging, face recognition and surveillance.

 ---